Canisius Golden Griffins: Men's lacrosse

+Women's lacrosse

+Canisius has sponsored women's lacrosse since 1999.
+After just 10 wins in its first four seasons, Scott Teeter took the reins of the program beginning with the 2003 season and eventually turned it into a contender in the MAAC.
+After just one win in his first two seasons, the Griffs went 9–6 (4–3 MAAC) in Teeter's third season and advanced to the MAAC championship game in 2006.
+After three straight conference semifinal appearances between 2008 and 2010, the Griffs won the MAAC championship in 2011, kicking off a stretch of six NCAA appearances in a span of seven years.
+In 2017, Erica Evans was named a Tewaaraton Award semifinalist, the first in the program's history.

 Softball

-The Canisius College softball team recently won the 2009 Metro Atlantic Athletic Conference tournament, its 3rd consecutive title win.
-This marks the team's 11th trip to the NCAA tournament in the last 15 years.
-The softball team has consistently won the Metro Atlantic Athletic Conference tournament.
+The softball team has traditionally been the university's most successful sport, qualifying for the NCAA Tournament twelve times since the 1994 season (including four straight times from 1994 to 1997) and winning sixteen MAAC regular-season championships.
+Its most recent trip to the NCAA tournament was in 2022.

 Former sports

 Football

 Canisius sponsored football intermittently from 1918 to 2002.

 Wrestling

 The Golden Griffins had club wrestling for two years before starting a varsity team in 1970–71.
 Coached by Charles Mann, the Griffs compiled a losing record of 0–7.
 The following year, the team was dropped after the first dual meet due to "lack of student participation."

 Synchronized swimming

 The Canisius synchronized swimming team began as a club team in 1992, before being elevated to a varsity team one year later, in 1993.
 Canisius re-classified the synchronized swimming team back to the club level following the conclusion of the 2014 season, after the NCAA dropped the sport from its Emerging Sports classification.
 The Canisius synchronized swim team had been the 3rd place team in the nation since 2008, fielding several national champions in several categories each year.
 The team had been ECAC champions since 1996.